mrrobot1795/wedding-planner/README.md

 - **Budget Tracking**: Monitor estimated and actual costs
 - **Vendor Management**: Keep track of all wedding vendors and contacts
 - **Wedding Checklist**: Tasks and to-dos for wedding planning
+- **Email Notifications**: Automatic email notifications for task assignments and completions

 ## Features